Your cart is currently empty.

 - vitamins and minerals (including Vitamins A, D, E and K, B-complex Vitamins, Calcium and Phosphorus) which are required for various reasons, including building their bones and keeping them strong.

-The best raw food diet for dogs will avoid starch or simple carbohydrates.
+The ideal raw food diet for dogs will avoid starch or simple carbohydrates.
 While dogs may be able to tolerate these ingredients in minimal quantities, they trigger the production of the insulin hormone, which can cause them to gain weight and lead to insulin resistance and diabetes.

 To help you develop a healthy feeding plan, here’s a general guide you can use to ensure your dog will receive enough of these nutrients in the right proportions: